Cesar Gonzmart: Second marriage

 César married Adela Hernandez, the granddaughter of Columbia founder Casimiro Hernandez Sr. in 1946.
 Adela, a Juilliard School of Music graduate, was an accomplished touring pianist.
 Notably, Adela had played at Carnegie Hall.

 After the wedding, César and Adela Gonzmart toured together until César was convinced to work instead at the Columbia.
 Though it was a considerable financial loss, César complied to provide stability to the couple's son, Casey.
 The following year, their second son Richard was born.
-Although he traded his career as a musician for one as a restaurateur, César Gonzmart regularly serenaded his guests.
+Although he traded his career as a musician for one as a restaurateur, after César Gonzmart became general manager, he regularly serenaded his guests with his violin and orchestra.

 César learned the business quickly, and he and Adela began to have input in the decisions of the Columbia.
 In 1956, they convinced Adela's father, Casmiro, to build another large room, the Siboney dining room, named after a town in Cuba where American forces landed in the Spanish–American War (also the name of a song by a Cuban composer).

 Career

 For the rest of his life, Gonzmart focused on managing and expanding the Spanish-themed Columbia group—opening high-volume dinner houses in Sarasota, St. Augustine, St. Petersburg and Clearwater Beach.
 Gonzmart also oversaw the launch of tropical-themed Cha-Cha Coconuts, a casual-themed bar & restaurant in 1988, now open in Sarasota's St. Armands Circle.
 In addition, the Columbia group operates a commissary called Columbia Food Service Inc. The year Gonzmart left the music business, the Columbia grossed $1 million.
 In 1991, just before his death, the chain earned $42 million.
 Gonzmart never stopped being the entertainer.
-Until illness prevented it, he performed regularly at the Ybor City Restaurant where music has always been key to the dining experience.
+Until illness prevented it, he wore a tuxedo as he walked the dining room, performing regularly at the Ybor City Restaurant.